espanido

 • Compré cinco libros nuevos. - I bought five new books.

-• Hay siete sillas en la sala. - There are seven chairs in the room.
+• Hay seis ventanas en la casa. - There are six windows in the house.